 Some might consider that the size of the screen and the ability to run a basic PDF or image viewer is just about the only functionality needed for a tablet to be a practical tool for viewing digital sheet music.

-Apple Ipad Pro
+1# Apple Ipad Pro

 The apple IPad pro is the flagship apple tablet.
-It comes in a variety of different screen size the largest of which is 12.9 inches – even those with the poorest of eye sites should be able to read their digital sheet music off this tablet.
+It comes in a variety of different screen sizes the largest of which is 12.9 inches – even those with the poorest of eye sites should be able to read their digital sheet music off this tablet.

 Internal hard drive space is not lacking on the pro ever with the smallest drive being 64 GB and the largest 1 TB.

-The screen on the apple IPad as you would expect is crystal clear and more than good enough to read sheet music from.
+The screen on the Apple IPad as you would expect is crystal clear and more than good enough to read sheet music from.
 With most tablets we have looked at I would recommend toning down the brightness as they can be a little bright for when you are read sheet music and the iPad pro was no exception.

-You can get away with reading sheet music off a far cheaper tablet than the ipad pro, but If you are an apple lover and you don’t mind paying the premium this is the product for you.
+You can get away with reading sheet music off a far cheaper tablet than the iPad pro, but If you are an apple lover and you don’t mind paying the premium this is the product for you.

 2# Samsung Galaxy Tab S4